-- The author (researcher) should submit an abstract file (paper summary) through our online system before the abstract submission deadline.
+- The author should prepare and submit an Abstract (250 300 words) through the website and before the abstract submission deadline.

 - The abstract should clearly state the purpose, results, and conclusions of the work to be described in the final paper.

 - The author should select the most relevant topic for the paper from the corresponding conference topics.

 - The author can use/download an abstract writing template to submit the abstract file accordingly.

 - Upon submission, an abstract will undergo a preliminary evaluation process by members of our scientific committee.